 1. Adoption and acceptance of interactive health technologies among cancer survivors

-3. Digital privacy and online support groups
+3. Digital health and privacy

 Management and Leadership (INF 7040), Health Informatics (INF 7620), Research Methods (INF 7996), and Information Policy (INF 8000).